ShravyaRNadig/Simple-Pexels-Api-Intigration/README.md

 # Simple-Pexels-Api-Intigration
 Basically this is Image search where we can search images from <b>PEXELS</b> [Link of Pexels.Api] ("https://www.pexels.com/api/") <br>
-Create an account there...<br>
+Create an account there...<br><br>
 ![image](https://user-images.githubusercontent.com/47104182/122673503-59909000-d1ee-11eb-820b-adaa6318d553.png)
 And click on <b>YOUR API KEY</b> it will generate a hexadecimal code which is your API meanwhile you need to add the description there for what your using it.
-Next cope that code and click on Read Documentation of the API ("https://www.pexels.com/api/documentation/").
+Next cope that code and click on Read Documentation of the API ("https://www.pexels.com/api/documentation/").<br><br>
 ![image](https://user-images.githubusercontent.com/47104182/122673527-7af17c00-d1ee-11eb-9aec-d4bb4640f0ed.png)
 ## In this Proj
 You need to go to search for photos As it is image search app ("https://www.pexels.com/api/documentation/#photos-search")<br>